QuinnHLIU/Chinese-Monetary-Policy-Shock-Identification/README.md

 The proxy include: (i) Rajan-Zingales (1998)'s EFD measure (ii) SA index of Hadlock and Pierce (2010) (iii) net worth and dividend dummy in Cloyne et al.(2023) (iv) leverage ratio as in Bahaj et al. (2022)

-> a separate project looks at the role of excess bond premium: [https://github.com/QuinnHLIU/China-Excess-Bond-Premium](Chinese EBP).
+> a separate project looks at the role of excess bond premium: [Chinese EBP](https://github.com/QuinnHLIU/China-Excess-Bond-Premium).

 Subsample exercise by SA / SOE-POE groupings is also conducted.